 The end of March is also when calla lilies start to bloom at Zhuzihu in Yangmingshan National Park, which is yet another natural spectacle to behold.

 Stage 1 of the Tour de Taiwan, the largest cycling event in Taiwan, usually takes place in early March.
-Keep an eye on the official website for details.
-The 2024 event will be from March 10 to 14.
+Keep an eye on the official website for details about the 2026 event.

 If the weather turns sour, head indoors at the National Palace Museum (closed Mondays), Museum of Contemporary Art, or the lesser-known Museum of World Religions.